 The SDG framework is integrated in our investment strategies in several ways.
-First of all we use the framework to determine whether companies are considered to be a sustainable investment in the light of SFDR.
-Secondly we use the framework for our engagement approach and lastly we manage investment solutions based on the SDGs.
+First of all, we use the framework to determine whether companies are considered to be a sustainable investment in the light of SFDR.
+Secondly, we use the framework to inform our engagement strategies and, lastly, we manage investment solutions based on the SDGs.